OPALX-project/OPALX-project.github.io/For-Developers/CodingStyle.md

 -   Use descriptive names.
 -   Use camelCase\_m: like method names but append `_m`.
 -   No other underscores

-Example
+-   Physical units must be given, no units are noted by [] Example
 :   `bool doHdf5Save_m;`